 The recovery of Non-Aeronautical Operating Revenue was slow during 2021, in some cases lagging behind the pace of returning passenger volumes due to labor shortages and supply chain challenges.
-The 2022 Forecast above reflects information available as of Q2 2022.
-More recent updates to the 2022 Forecast are not yet reflected here.
-Stronger recovery has been evident in the 2nd half of 2022, with many Non-Aero lines of business on track to exceed pre-pandemic levels by year-end 2022.
+Stronger recovery in Non-Aeronautical Revenue has been evident in 2022, with many Non-Aero lines of business on track to exceed pre-pandemic levels by year-end 2022.
 The strong Non-Aero revenue recovery is expected to continue into 2023.

 - Parking demand for close-in parking continues to outpace the recovery of passenger volumes.
-A tariff parking rate increase in 2022 was well received and did not reduce demand for close-in parking. - Rental Cars concession revenue remained high in 2022 due to elevated rental rates from continued constraints in fleet availability for some operators, partially offset by lower car finance charge (CFC) collections.
+A tariff parking rate increase in 2022 was well received and did not reduce demand for close-in parking. - Rental Cars concession revenue remained high in 2022 due to elevated rental rates from continued constraints in fleet availability for some operators, partially offset by lower customer facility charge (CFC) collections.
 Remaining fleet shortages are expected to largely be resolved during 2023, which will shift rental car concession revenue toward lower more stabilized levels, while CFC earnings are expected to rebound in 2023. - Ground Transportation (GT) GT trip activity recovered more slowly during the pandemic, due to a strong shift in customer preference away from share-ride transportation options.
 This trend began to ease in 2022 with an increased demand for Transportation Network Companies (TNCs) as well as a smaller rebound in demand for taxi operations.
-Demand for TNC trips is expected to continue to grow in 2023. - Airport Dining & Retail (ADR) activity is expected to grow substantially in 2023, with the opening of the new Salty's Restaurant in the central terminal food court, and the continued growth in demand from returning passenger volumes.
-Slower ADR revenue recovery in 2021/2022 reflected ongoing labor shortages which impacted concessionaire ability to serve growing passenger volumes.
+Demand for TNC trips is expected to continue to grow in 2023. - Airport Dining & Retail (ADR) sales activity is expected to grow substantially in 2023 with the new Salty's Restaurant in the central terminal open for a full year and the continued growth in demand from returning passenger volumes for a wide range of ADR offerings.
+Slower ADR revenue recovery in 2021/2022 reflected delays in some construction projects and ongoing labor shortages which impacted concessionaire ability to serve growing passenger volumes.

-- Clubs & Lounges recovery in lounge revenue has been slower than other Non-Aero lines of business primarily due to the slower recovery in international passenger volumes.
-Lounge utilization is expected to grow in 2023. - Commercial Properties and other Non-Aeronautical lines of business with revenue primarily from real estate leases structured as space rent on a specified rate per sq. ft. basis have been relatively unaffected by the COVID-19 decline in enplanements.
+- Clubs & Lounges recovery in lounge revenue has been slower than other Non-Aeronautical lines of business primarily due to the slower recovery in international passenger volumes.
+Lounge utilization is expected to grow in 2023. - Commercial Properties and other Non-Aeronautical lines of business with revenue primarily from real estate leases structured as space rent on a specified rate per sq ft basis have been relatively unaffected by the COVID-19 decline in enplanements.
 This stable revenue source is expected to remain steady in the 2023 Budget.